Skip to main content

 Why It Matters

 IgA deficiency affects approximately 1 in 500 people and may be associated with recurrent respiratory and gastrointestinal infections.
-IgA levels must also be adequate for coeliac disease antibody tests (anti-TTG, endomysium) to be reliable.
+IgA levels must also be adequate for coeliac disease antibody tests (anti-TTG, endomysium) to be reliable, and IgA levels are also relevant when screening for autoimmune diseases of the gut.

 When to Test